jfulling/OSX-OpenStack/README.md

 4. Create a network port for the instance with a custom MAC address
 5. Create a flavor with the proper CPU and RAM specs (e.g. 2 cores, 3GB)
 6. Begin deploying the instance, adding a custom `os` metadata tag with the value of `OSX`, assigning the instance the proper network port and flavor
+7. Download the `openrc` file from the OpenStack dashboard and place it in the same directory as the script
-7. Once the instance is deployed, run the script (ideally on a `cron` schedule -- the script has checks in place to make sure images aren't needlessly destroyed).
+8. Once the instance is deployed, run the script (ideally on a `cron` schedule -- the script has checks in place to make sure images aren't needlessly destroyed).

-Read the XML, and all the setting should be in place, showing that the script ran successfully!
+Read the XML and all the setting should be in place, showing that the script ran successfully!